-Sir Mo Farah is a multiple Olympic, World and European champion – the UK's greatest ever athlete.
+Sir Mo Farah, CBE, is a multiple Olympic, World and European champion – the UK's greatest ever athlete.
 Mo recently became the first athlete to win three long-distance doubles at successive World Championship and Olympic Games – securing his place in the history books by winning yet another double gold at Rio 2016.

 Mo is a dedicated family man who lives and trains in Portland, Oregon (USA) with his wife Tania and their four children: Rhianna, Aisha, Amani and Hussein.
 He famously dedicated each of his four Olympic gold medals to his kids.

 Mo’s achievements are a far cry from his humble beginnings in Somalia, arriving in London from Mogadishu at the age of 8 and speaking very little English.
 Mo grew up in West London and began running at school when spotted by his PE Teacher, Alan Watkinson, who saw potential in the young pupil.
 Alan convinced Mo to focus his efforts on running, despite Mo initially wanting to become an Arsenal football player!

 Mo was a very successful junior athlete, winning the European Junior 5,000m title in 2001.
 His major breakthrough on the senior stage came in 2006 when he won a silver medal in the 5,000m European T&F Championships and later in the year when he won the European Cross Country Championships.